 Swansea is Wales’ Waterfront City.
-It sits on the sandy 5 mile stretch of Swansea Bay beach and is a great base for exploring the best of South-West Wales.
+It sits on the sandy 5 mile stretch of Swansea Bay beach and is a great base for exploring the best of South-West Wales, UK.

 Heading outdoors?
-Explore some of Swansea’s many parks and gardens – 5 of them (Clyne Gardens, Singleton Botanical Gardens, Victoria Park, Cwmdonkin Park and Brynmill Park) have a Green Flag Award and are great places to go with the family; after picking up some local goodies for a picnic at Swansea Market, of course.
+Explore some of Swansea’s many parks and gardens – 5 of them (Clyne Gardens, Singleton Botanical Gardens, Victoria Park, Cwmdonkin Park and Brynmill Park) have Green Flag Awards and are great places to spend time with the family; after picking up some local goodies for a picnic at Swansea Market, of course.

 If you are looking for a bit of all weather activity, drop into the LC Leisure Complex with its water park, soft play area, climbing walls and fitness centre.

 Swansea’s a great place for foodies too.
 All appetites are catered for by a range of big name brands, independent eateries and boutique bistros.
 Planning a romantic meal or dinner with the family?
 Check out some of our great places to eat and drink.

 You can even dine at the top of Wales’ tallest building with incredible 360 degree views, which include the 5 mile sweep of Swansea Bay beach.